Ever since I can remember I preferred the smell of paint, varnish even turpentine, over freshly baked bread or cookies!

 It is a continuation of that dialogue between chaos and calm, rebellion and grace.

 I paint and create on every material available to me.
 I am an ardent recycler.
 I hoard cardboard, plastics, clothing remnants and paper, all for repurposing in my art.
 I strive to source materials locally in order to minimise my carbon footprint.
 Mostly I enjoy working on canvas or board.
 The bigger the better, but I also take delight in seeing a collection of small pieces come together.
-In my small, but bright, studio space and with an even smaller budget, I still think I'm on the right side of life.
+In my small, but bright, studio space and with an even smaller budget, I now consider myself on the right side of life.

-I prefer working alone in my space, usually accompanied by music or the radio.
-I naturally gravitate to people, who motivate and empower me.
-Particularly like minded entrepreneurial women.
-I get great satisfaction from motivating my peers.
+I work alone in my space, accompanied by music or the radio.
+I naturally gravitate to creative, hopeful souls.
+People who motivate and empower me.
+Particularly I enjoy like minded and entrepreneurial women.
+I feel tremendous satisfaction when I am able to support and motivate my peers to reach their goals.

-- Photography is my medium for capturing the fine detail and the composition of a 'real' moment that moves me.
+- Photography is my medium for capturing the fine detail and the composition of a 'real' moment that has meaning to me.

-- Painting, Collage and Embroidery are the mediums I lean to for visualisation of my conversation with those moments.
+- Paint, Collage and Embroidery are the mediums I lean to for visualisation of that conversation with those moments.

-With just one Art qualification to my name, a GCSE grade A, you could argue I have no right to call myself an 'artist'.
+With one Art qualification to my name, a GCSE grade A, you could argue I have no right to call myself an 'artist'.
 But, the anarchist in me, who questions everything about the system, especially education, can not concur.
-Over the past 30+ years, independently I have sourced all available learning tools, attended workshops and visited galleries and museums the world over to build my appreciation of art, its history and to perfect my technical skill.
+Over the past 30+ years, independently I have sourced available learning tools, attended workshops and visited galleries and museums the world over to build my appreciation of art, its history and to gain technical skill.
 I continue to learn.
-The practice of expression through playfulness, being messy and exploring the process is what matters most to me.
-I usually work on several pieces simultaneously, I get more satisfaction and waste less paint!
+The practice through playfulness, getting messy, exploring the process and being around like minded humans is what matters most to me.
+I usually work on several pieces simultaneously, as it gives me more satisfaction and wastes less paint!

-To elevate my academic skill, in 2026 I will be going back to school (online) to further my education in Art History.
+To elevate my knowledge and skills, in 2026 I will be going back to school (online) to further my education in Art History.
 This excites me!

 According to my family and art teacher at high school, choosing Business over Art at college, was an unexpected choice for me.
-They said I had the potential, moreover the emotional mindset and gritty attitude to have creative success.
+They thought I had the potential, moreover the imaginative mindset and gritty attitude to have success at an art school.

 Growing up close to London leant itself to frequent trips to top museums and exhibitions!
 This was the foundation for my fascination with painters' lives, their paintings and the arts.